PretendoNetwork/nintendo-wiki/docs/prudp.md

 | Uint32 | Response check value + 1 |

 ### Virtual ports
 When multiple PRUDP connections are made to the same address, NEX doesn't create a new socket for each connection.
 Instead, it uses a single socket to create multiple PRUDP connections.
 To distinguish between connections, each packet contains a source and destination "virtual port".
 A "virtual port" is made of 2 parts, a stream type and stream ID.
 The client and server stream types will always match, though their IDs may not.
-How these are encoded depends on the protocol version.
-Each stream may be configured differently.
-Aspects of the connection such as retransmission rates, the encryption and compression algorithms, etc, are all controlled by these streams.
+Each stream may be configured differently: aspects of the connection such as retransmission rates, the encryption and compression algorithms, etc, are all controlled by these streams.
+How these are encoded depends on the protocol version:

 **V0 and V1**: The virtual port uses a single byte.
 The four most significant bits contain the stream type.
 The four least significant bits contain the stream ID.
 The client stream ID is the highest unused stream ID &le; `0xF`.